PCSX2/pcsx2/pcsx2/Docs/GameIndex.md

   memcardFilters:
     - "SERIAL-123"
     - "SERIAL-456"
-  # You can define multple patches, but they are identified by the CRC.
+  # You can define multiple patches, but they are identified by the CRC.
   patches:
     default: # Default CRC!
       author: "Some Person"